KyrianU/Gym-World/README.md

  # Deployments

+ * The website was deployed on Github Pages
+ * On the Project repository, go to settings
+ * Scroll down untill the Page link appears - click it
+ * Under Source, click on the drop down button "None" then click main
+ * Click save, the following message will appear: Your site is ready to be published
+ * After a few minutes, the site will be published with a new message saying - Your site is published.

+ * Access to the live link here [Gymworld](https://kyrianu.github.io/Gym-World/)

  ## Credits

- * Gymworld was influenced by the Love Runnin challenge and the porfolio 1 website (Coders Coffeehouse).
-I have tried to steer away from those sites and make my project my own, some of the codes share the same similarities.
+ * Gymworld was influenced by the Love Running challenge and the porfolio 1 website (Coders Coffeehouse).
+Even though I have tried to steer away from those sites and make my project my own, some of the codes share the same similarities.
  * [w3schools] (https://www.w3schools.com/) for constant help and extra learning content to make my project work.
  * [Font awesome] (https://fontawesome.com/) The icons you see on the site were taken from Font Awesome
  * [Pexels](https://www.pexels.com/) [Shuttershock] (https://www.shutterstock.com/)  All images for this project were sourced from Pexels and Shuttershock
  * [Googlefonts] (https://fonts.google.com/) - Where the Roboto and Montserrat font were taking from.